The Arctic Circle Assembly 2024 “If We Lose the Arctic Council, It Is Lost Forever”

 Maria Varteressian, Arctic Circle 2024.

-State secretary for the Norwegian ministry of foreign affairs, Maria Varteressian, left nothing in between when she delivered the message about the Arctic Council's importance for the Arctic from the Arctic Circle Assembly stage.
+State secretary for the Norwegian ministry of foreign affairs, Maria Varteressian, was clear when she delivered the message about the Arctic Council's importance for the Arctic from the Arctic Circle Assembly stage.
 (Photo: Trine Jonassen)

 Reykjavik (High North News): As Norway's chairship of the Arctic Council embarks on its final six months, it is time to look back on the road that was forged as they walked, when they were handed a broken council from a Russia at war.